petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 and GitHub will render them,
 though they can't render interactive elements like Plotly figures, which work fine on a Calkit Cloud.

+## But what if part of my notebook is expensive and I don't want to run it again?

 ## An example